-A minimum of two sessions on two separate days are required for those children aged 2 years.
-A minimum of three sessions over three different days are required for those children aged 3 years and over.
+A minimum of four sessions are required for those children aged 2 years (there are 10 sessions in a week).
+A minimum of six (6) sessions are required in Kindergarten for those children aged 3 years and over.
+This is to support the wellbeing and development of the children.